Types of Financial Ratios

-This types of financial ratio shows the number of times a company’s operating income can cover its interest expenses:
+This type of financial ratio shows the number of times a company’s operating income can cover its interest expenses:

 Debt Service Coverage Ratio:

-Under these types of financial ratios, Activity ratios show the efficiency with which a company utilizes its assets.
+Under these types of financial ratios, Activity ratios show how a company utilizes its assets.

 Inventory Turnover Ratio:

-A higher ratio indicates that the company is able to convert inventory to sales quickly.
+A higher ratio indicates that the company can convert inventory to sales quickly.
 A low inventory turnover rate indicates that the company is carrying obsolete items.

 Accounts Receivable Turnover Ratio:

-A higher ratio indicates higher collections while a lower ratio indicates a lower collection of cash.
+A higher ratio indicates higher collections, while a lower ratio indicates a lower cash collection.

 Total Assets Turnover Ratio:

-Most used indicator to determine the success of the firm.
-Higher the profitability ratio, better is the company in comparison to other companies with lower profitability ratio.
+Most used indicators to determine the success of the firm.
+The higher the profitability ratio, the better the company is compared to other companies with a lower profitability ratio.

 Margin is more important than the value in absolute terms.
 For example, consider a company with a profit of $1M.
-But if the margin is just 1% then a slight increase in cost might result in loss.
+But if the margin is just 1%, then a slight increase in cost might result in a loss.